 Another potential cause for university targeting is that universities may not have the most robust cyber security mechanisms in place.
 Traditionally, university networks were open in order to facilitate information sharing and academic collaboration.
 Many email addresses are easily found online providing the means for attackers to “spray and pray” – deliver a high volume of e-mails in the hope that at least one will achieve its intended objective.

 While universities represent the latest sector in ransomware targeting, it is still highly recommended by authorities that ransom demands are not met.
 Earlier this year, the Federal Bureau of Investigation (FBI) published an advisory strongly advocating that victims should not give in and pay ransoms.
 Similarly, Europol has started an initiative called No More Ransom, a joint law enforcement and IT security company collaborative designed to disrupt cyber criminals businesses with ransomware connections.

 Universities, like other organizations, need to be prepared for how to address the threat of ransomware.
-Keeping antivirus and antimalware solutions up-to-date, educating staff and the student population about cyber threats, ensuring security patches are up-to-date, and regularly backing up important data are some ways to reduce the risk of malware entering the larger enterprise.
+Keeping antivirus and antimalware solutions up-to-date, educating staff and the student population about cyber threats, ensuring security patches are up-to-date, and regularly backing up important data are some ways to reduce the risk of Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. entering the larger enterprise.
 In addition, designing and implementing proper response plans to ensure business operations’ continuity will help universities maintain resilience to ransomware, as well as other incidents such as breaches, data loss, and other malware-driven events.